carlosnavarroc/carlosnavarroc.github.io/_pages/applied-ai.md

 <div style="text-align: justify;">

-<p>I design and deploy AI-driven systems that operate under real-world constraints.</p>
+<p>I design and deploy **AI-driven systems** that operate in **real-world environments**.

-<p>My work focuses on translating machine learning, computer vision, and signal processing methods into robust, usable solutions across healthcare, industry, and applied research environments.</p>
+My work translates machine learning, computer vision, and signal processing methods into **robust, usable solutions** across healthcare, industry, and applied research.</p>

-<p>I have experience building end-to-end systems, from data acquisition and modeling to deployment and validation, working closely with domain experts to ensure practical impact.</p>

-<p>I focus on systems that do not remain as prototypes, but are deployed, evaluated, and used in practice.</p>
+<p>With experience building **end-to-end pipelines** —from data acquisition and modeling to deployment and validation— I work closely with domain experts to ensure **practical impact**, focusing on systems that are **deployed, evaluated, and actively used**, not just prototypes.</p>

 </div>